core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 For allocation, RFC publication of the module is required as per {{RFC5226}}.
 The YANG module must be registered in the "YANG module Name" registry according to the rules specified in section 14 of {{RFC6020}}.

-###  IANA "Specification SID range assignment" sub-registry {#specification-sid-range-assignment}
+###  "Specification SID range assignment" sub-registry {#specification-sid-range-assignment}

 The name of this sub-registry is "Specification SID range assignment".
-This sub-registry of "IANA SID Mega-Range Registry" {{iana-sid-mega-range-registry}} corresponds to the SID entry point 100000, size 900000.
+This sub-registry of "IANA SID Mega-Range" allocation {{iana-sid-mega-range-allocation}} corresponds to the SID entry point 100000, size 900000.
 Each entry in this sub-registry must include:

 * The SID range entry point.
 * The SID range size.